VikramP7/NeuralNetworkLibraryV5/README.md

 `FeedForward(float[] inputArray, [PrintOption])`: When provided an array of input values it returns an array of the output values of the matrix.
 See docstring for print options.

 ### Training the Neural Network
-`Train(float[][] inputData, float[][] targetsData, int batchSize, int itterations, printOptions)`: Provide all of the training inputs and targets in the inputData and targetsData.
-Set the batch size and how many itterations over the provided training data should be completed.
+`Train(float[][] inputData, float[][] targetsData, int batchSize, int iterations, printOptions)`: Provide all of the training inputs and targets in the inputData and targetsData.
+Set the batch size and how many iterations  over the provided training data should be completed.
 And provide the print options.
 This will train the neural network.

 `Test(float[][] testInputs, float[][] testTargets, printProgress, resultType, resultPrintOptions)`: Provide this function with your testing data and the type of output (result) you expect and it will create an accuracy report of the neural network.